-Invoices for fall 2020 will be available in the summer; the tuition due date is in August.
-The exact date will be published soon.
+Invoices for fall 2020 will be available between July 27 and July 31.
+The tuition due date will be indicated on the invoice.
 Once your invoice is available, you'll be able to make a payment online.
-These are the steps for making a payment online.
+These are the steps for making a payment online:

 The New School requires all enrolled students to present a final official transcript before the start of their first semester of classes.
 All final official transcripts must indicate the date of graduation.

-Review the list of documents (PDF) we accept as proof of graduation.
+Review the list of documents for graduate students (PDF) and undergraduate students (PDF) that we accept as proof of graduation.
 Please email firstname.lastname@example.org if your particular situation and school documentation are not outlined in the list.
 Use the Transcript Request Form (PDF) to request a final transcript, to be sent to the Office of Admission.
-Transcripts should be mailed from a student’s school in a sealed envelope to:

 Electronic transcripts are also accepted from the following vendors (U.S./domestic institutions only):